-✓ Prepare for the review of the Official Languages Act and the Inuit Language Protection Act
+✓ Prepare for the review of the Official Languages Act and the Inuit Language Protection Act Status: Ongoing: The office will submit recommendations on legislative changes to the chair of the Standing Committee on Legislation.

-- ✓ Develop and update an advertising campaign on language rights - ✓ Develop an advertising campaign on the OLC's role - ✓ Inform private sector organizations of their language obligations under the ILPA and providing assistance in the planning and implementation of the Inuit language plan and, if needed, the accommodation request - ✓ Travel to four communities and organize information sessions on language rights
+- ✓ Develop and update an advertising campaign on language rights Status: Ongoing: The Office is working to develop an advertising campaign on language rights. - ✓ Develop an advertising campaign on the OLC's role Status: Ongoing: The Office is working on modalities to develop an advertising campaign on the OLC's role. - ✓ Inform private sector organizations of their language obligations under the ILPA and provide assistance in the planning and implementation of the Inuit language plan and, if needed, the accommodation request - Status: Ongoing: The Office is continuously working with private sectors to ensure they understand their obligations under ILPA while assisting to put in place an Inuit language plan as needed. - ✓ Travel to four communities and organize information sessions on language rights Status: Ongoing: The Office will make necessary arrangements to visit the four communities for the information session on language rights.

-- Do an environmental scan internally to update resources, policies and procedures internal to the operations of the office. - Monitor territorial institutions' implementation of OLC's recommendations regarding the right to work in the Inuit language - ✓ Follow up on recommendations received from the Standing Committee on Public Accounts, Independent Officers and Other Entities - ✓ Provide staff training and professional development initiatives
+- ✓ Do an environmental scan internally to update resources, policies, and procedures internal to the operations of the office. - Status: Ongoing: The Office will commence work on this initiative. - ✓ Monitor territorial institutions' implementation of OLC's recommendations regarding the right to work in the Inuit language - Status: Ongoing: The Office is continually working with territorial organizations to ensure the implementation of OLC's recommendation as it relates to the right to work in the Inuit language - ✓ Follow up on recommendations received from the Standing Committee on Public Accounts, Independent Officers, and Other Entities - Status: Ongoing: This is a continuous exercise that the OLC will proactively pursue to ensure all recommendations are reviewed and complied with accordingly. - ✓ Provide staff training and professional development initiatives - ✓ Status: Ongoing: Staff training is paramount to the OLC.
+The Office will continually train and encourage its staff to participate in other trainings that are beneficial to the advancement of the Office.